ikra-mortoza/shopping-cart/README.md

 # shopping-cart
-A spring boot rest api built for an online shopping cart
+A Spring Boot REST API built for an online shopping cart.